21 May 2021

 “Vignette Survey on Effectiveness of Place Managers in Preventing Ransomware”

-Folks from UQ Cyber are seeking assistance from the AusCERT membership audience to participate in a cyber security survey that is investigating factors which can influence the effectiveness of cyber security professionals in preventing cyber security incidents such as ransomware within their respective organisations.
+Folks from UQ Cyber are seeking assistance from the AUSCERT membership audience to participate in a cyber security survey that is investigating factors which can influence the effectiveness of cyber security professionals in preventing cyber security incidents such as ransomware within their respective organisations.

 The survey results will shed valuable insights and influence how organisations should channel their limited resources in preventing cyber security incidents more effectively.